Mictronics/ups-server/README.md

 Tested with Bicker UPSIC-1205 + PSZ1063.
 See [www.bicker.de](https://www.bicker.de)

-The above hardware combination is powering a Nipogi mini PC that via 12V supply.
+The above hardware combination is powering a Nipogi mini PC via 12V supply.
 This mini PC is running Ubuntu Server and the UPS monitoring ensures a clean shutdown in case of input power fail.

 There are two protocols implemented on the port that is provided by the UPS server: a Websocket where the web application connects to and a RAW protocol that is serving a apcupsd compatible output for tools like apcaccess or Netdata's apcupsd plugin.